Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 - Our moderators read all reviews to verify quality and helpfulness.

-Since its inception in Brooklyn in 2009, Kickstarter has helped campaign owners raise nearly $2 billion to fund over 92,000 projects.
-It's a haven for creative projects across diverse categories such as dance, food, music and games, as well as a variety of subcategories, and has quality name recognition.
-Originally only for those living in the USA, Kickstarter continues to expand globally.
-In 2015 Kickstarter became a Public Benefit Corporation, which means that they are obligated to consider the impact of their decisions on society, not shareholders.
+Founded in 2009, Kickstarter is based in Brooklyn, New York.
+It has helped campaign owners raise more than $7.3 billion to fund over 592,000 projects.
+It's a haven for creative projects across diverse categories such as dance, food, music and games, as well as a variety of subcategories.
+In 2015, Kickstarter became a benefit corporation, which means it is obligated to consider the impact of its decisions on society and not just shareholders.

 - Company Name: